awsdocs/amazon-dynamodb-developer-guide/doc_source/specifying-conditions.md

 | dynamodb:ReturnValues |  Represents the `ReturnValues` parameter of a request\. `ReturnValues` can be any of the following values:  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/specifying-conditions.html)  |
 | dynamodb:ReturnConsumedCapacity |  Represents the `ReturnConsumedCapacity` parameter of a request\. `ReturnConsumedCapacity` can be one of the following values: [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/specifying-conditions.html)  |

-### Limiting User Access<a name="FGAC_DDB.LimitingAccess"></a>
+### Limiting user access<a name="FGAC_DDB.LimitingAccess"></a>

 Many IAM permissions policies allow users to access only those items in a table where the partition key value matches the user identifier\.
 For example, the game app preceding limits access in this way so that users can only access game data that is associated with their user ID\.
 The IAM substitution variables `${www.amazon.com:user_id}`, `${graph.facebook.com:id}`, and `${accounts.google.com:sub}` contain user identifiers for Login with Amazon, Facebook, and Google\.
-To learn how an application logs in to one of these identity providers and obtains these identifiers, see [Using Web Identity Federation](WIF.md)\.
+To learn how an application logs in to one of these identity providers and obtains these identifiers, see [Using web identity federation](WIF.md)\.

 **Note**
 Each of the examples in the following section sets the `Effect` clause to `Allow` and specifies only the actions, resources, and parameters that are allowed\.
 Access is permitted only to what is explicitly listed in the IAM policy\.
 In some cases, it is possible to rewrite these policies so that they are deny\-based \(that is, setting the `Effect` clause to `Deny` and inverting all of the logic in the policy\)\.
 However, we recommend that you avoid using deny\-based policies with DynamoDB because they are difficult to write correctly, compared to allow\-based policies\.
 In addition, future changes to the DynamoDB API \(or changes to existing API inputs\) can render a deny\-based policy ineffective\.

-### Example Policies: Using Conditions for Fine\-Grained Access Control<a name="FGAC_DDB.Examples"></a>
+### Example policies: Using conditions for fine\-grained access control<a name="FGAC_DDB.Examples"></a>

 This section shows several policies for implementing fine\-grained access control on DynamoDB tables and indexes\.

 **Note**
 All examples use the us\-west\-2 Region and contain fictitious account IDs\.

-#### 1: Grant Permissions That Limit Access to Items with a Specific Partition Key Value<a name="FGAC_DDB.Examples.1"></a>
+#### 1: Grant permissions that limit access to items with a specific partition key value<a name="FGAC_DDB.Examples.1"></a>

 The following permissions policy grants permissions that allow a set of DynamoDB actions on the `GamesScore` table\.
 It uses the `dynamodb:LeadingKeys` condition key to limit user actions only on the items whose `UserID` partition key value matches the Login with Amazon unique user ID for this app\.